Hampstead Theatre

 Hampstead Theatre is a theatre in South Hampstead, in the London Borough of Camden.
 It specialises in commissioning and producing new writing, supporting and developing the work of new writers.

 History

 The original Hampstead Theatre Club was formed in 1959, in Moreland Hall, a parish church school hall in Holly Bush Vale, Hampstead.
 James Roose-Evans was the founder and first Artistic Director, and the 1959–1960 season included The Dumb Waiter and The Room by Harold Pinter, Eugène Ionesco's Jacques and The Sport of My Mad Mother by Ann Jellicoe.

-In 1962, the company moved to a portable cabin in Swiss Cottage, where it remained for nearly 40 years, before, in 2003, the new purpose-built Hampstead Theatre opened.
+In 1962, the company moved to a "temporary" prefabricated building with an audience capacity of 157 (Note: Stephen Joseph quoted a figure of 90 in 1968.) on land now occupied by Swiss Cottage Library and adjoining leisure centre.
+It remained there until 2003, when the purpose-built Hampstead Theatre became the first completely new theatre to open in London since the National Theatre in 1975.
 The main auditorium seats 373 people.
 The studio theatre, Hampstead Downstairs, seats up to 100 people and was turned into a laboratory for new writing in 2010.

 In 2022, Arts Council England removed the theatre's public funding.